-Celldex Therapeutics, Inc. (the "Company" or "Celldex") is a biopharmaceutical company currently focusing on the development of several immunotherapy technologies.
-The Company's lead programs include rindopepimut (CDX-110), a vaccine that is expected to enter into Phase 3 development for glioblastoma multiforme in the second half of 2011, and CDX-011, an antibody-drug conjugate currently in a randomized Phase 2b trial for treatment of advanced breast cancer.
-The Company has additional programs at various stages of clinical and preclinical development, including CDX-1127 a therapeutic human antibody candidate for cancer indications, APC Targeting TechnologyTM programs, CDX-1307 and CDX-1401, and an immune cell mobilizing agent CDX-301.
-The Company is currently resourcing its priority programs and supplements the development of additional programs through external collaborations and funding.
-The Company's collaboration with GlaxoSmithKline ("Glaxo") resulted in the commercialization of Rotarix®, an oral human rotavirus vaccine.
+Celldex Therapeutics, Inc. (the "Company" or "Celldex") is a biopharmaceutical company focused on the development and commercialization of several immunotherapy technologies for the treatment of cancer and other difficult-to-treat diseases.
+The Company's lead drug candidates include rindopepimut (CDX-110), an immunotherapeutic vaccine in a pivotal Phase 3 study for the treatment of glioblastoma, CDX-011, an antibody-drug conjugate in a randomized Phase 2b study for the treatment of advanced breast cancer and CDX-1127, a therapeutic human antibody in a Phase 1 study for cancer indications.
+The Company has additional clinical and preclinical programs, including CDX-1401, an APC Targeting Technology[TM] program, CDX-301, an immune cell mobilizing agent, and CDX-1135, a molecule that inhibits a part of the immune system called the complement system.
+The Company's collaboration with GlaxoSmithKline (Glaxo) resulted in the commercialization of Rotarix, an oral human rotavirus vaccine.